 This guide provides a brief overview of the Group's pillar 3 reports.
-The templates are prepared in accordance with the Group's Pillar 3 Disclosure Guidelines, which are based on the requirements of the Capital Requirements Regulation1.
+The templates are prepared in accordance with the Group's Pillar 3 Disclosure Guidelines, which are based on the requirements of the Capital Requirements Regulation1 and Directive as regards the loss-absorbing and recapitalisation capacity of credit institutions 2.

 Based on the disclosure requirements in the Capital Requirements Regulation, the Group's individual risk types and their overall management is briefly reviewed in the following sections.

 Additionally, the Group's capital position and relevant information that contributes to further understanding of the Group's risk profile is also reviewed.